 That, I understood, was his yellow.
 Not the trumpet-blast of first bloom, of highlighted feathers, but the deep note of something settled beneath them.
 The yellow of goldenrod at its peak, of sunflower heads heavy with seed, of thistle husks curling.
 It had waited.
 And so had he.

-After that, the painting began.
+After that, the real painting began.

-And then—after weeks of these small, exact visitations—he sang.
+And then — after weeks of these small, exact visitations — he sang.

 Then he sang again.